Call for Nominations

 To recognize AFHVS members for outstanding teaching related to agriculture, food, and human values at the graduate and/or undergraduate level.

-2009 - Harry West, Johan Pottier, and Jacob Klein - Food Studies Centre, School of Oriental and African Studies, University of London
+2009 Harry West, Johan Pottier, and Jacob Klein - Food

 Excellence in Public ServiceTo honor AFHVS members who have made academic or non-academic contributions that have had significant public service impact on the advancement of agriculture, food, and human values through their work in universities, colleges, government, non-government organizations, or consultancies.

-2015 - To Michaela Oldfield, for outstanding service to the Agriculture, Food, and Human Values Society
+2015 Michaela Oldfield, for outstanding service to the

 Call for Nominations

-The Call for Papers for the 2017 Student Research Paper Awards is posted here.
-There are categories for both undergraduate and graduate papers.
-Submissions are due March 17, 2017.
+The Call for Papers for the 2021 Student Research Paper Awards is posted here.
+Papers will be accepted in both undergraduate and graduate categories.
+Submissions will be due on February 21, 2021.

 Graduate Student Research Paper